 - Meal plan memberships may only be removed before the END of the drop/add period. - Meal plan membership changes or cancellations made before the end of the drop/add period will be charged at a prorated amount. - Meal plan memberships purchased prior to or during drop/add period must be paid by the final drop date.
 Failure to pay balance in full will result in student's entire schedule being DROPPED.
 Payment may be made online through the BANWEB portal or in person with cash or check at the cashier's window on the 1st floor of Aycock Hall. - The Bursar's Office now offers a PAYMENT PLAN through our University partner, Nelnet.
 This plan may be an option to assist you in paying for your meal plan.
 For more information, please visit mycollegepaymentplan.com/uwg.
 Please be advised -- every student is responsible for paying their entire balance. - Meal plan memberships and/or upgrades added after the drop/add period must be paid in full immediately.
 Failure to pay will result in a HOLD being placed on the student's account.
 Holds prevent the student from registering for classes, receiving/sending official transcripts or graduating from the University.
-Payment may be made online through the BANWEB portal or in person with cash or check at the cashier's window on the 1st floor of Aycock Hall. - Requests to be exempt from a mandatory meal plan must be emailed by the student to the Associate Vice President of Auxiliary Services (mreeves@westga.edu), who will in turn forward to the Meal Plan Appeals Committee for a final decision grant or deny. - All meal plan membership pricing is subject to final approval by the Board of Regents and is subject to change. - Meal plan memberships cannot be used by anyone other than the purchaser of the plan; violators will be subject to campus judicial review. - Meal plan memberships are loaded onto the student's ID card. - Lost or stolen ID cards are subject to a \$20 replacement charge.
-Replace your ID at the Wolves Card Office UCC 3rd floor. - Meal plan memberships must be used within the semester purchased. - Balances remaining in Dining dollars will be forfeited if the student is not enrolled in the next consecutive semester.
+Payment may be made online through the BANWEB portal or in person with cash or check at the cashier's window on the 1st floor of Aycock Hall. - Requests to be exempt from a mandatory meal plan must be emailed by the student to the Associate Vice President for Auxiliary Enterprises & Business Services (mreeves@westga.edu), who will in turn forward to the Meal Plan Appeals Committee for a final decision - grant or deny. - All meal plan membership pricing is subject to final approval by the Board of Regents and is subject to change. - Meal plan memberships cannot be used by anyone other than the purchaser of the plan; violators will be subject to campus judicial review. - Meal plan memberships are loaded onto the student's ID card. - Lost or stolen ID cards are subject to a \$20 replacement charge.
+Replace your ID at the Wolves Card Office - UCC 3rd floor. - Meal plan memberships must be used within the semester purchased. - Balances remaining in dining dollars will stay active as long as the student is continuously enrolled and will be returned when the student is no longer affiliated with the university (less a \$10 processing fee).